misawsneto/wordrails/war/src/main/webapp/bower_components/angular-ui-scroll/README.md

 The directive will locate the object using the provided data source name.
 It will first look for a property with the given name on its $scope.
 If none found it will try to get an angular service with the provided name.

-The datasource object implements methods and properties to be used by the directive to access the data:
+The data source object implements methods and properties to be used by the directive to access the data:

 * Method `get`